 Best Tips for Digitizing 35mm Slides

 In today’s day and age, if you ask a teenager what a PowerPoint slide is, chances are they might be able to tell you.
-If you ask that same teen to describe a projector slide show, chances are they’ll have no idea what you mean.
+If you ask that same teen to describe a projector slideshow, chances are they’ll have no idea what you mean.
+Pictures store a vault of history that must be preserved.

 Yes, gone are the days when people would break out the projector and show friends and family the 35mm slides taken on a recent vacation.
 But just because those days are gone, doesn’t mean those memories are forgotten.
 In fact, many families have these old slides stored in boxes in the attic, collecting dust.